grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

 [^wecoulduseextensionmethods]: The difference between Jva dn C# here is that C# supports operator overloading whereas Java does not.
 By the way, I could use extension methods to make the example even more idiomatic, but I don't want to go to far in the land of specific language idioms to leave the code readable for the wider audience.

 [^atmafilesystem]: this example uses a library called Atma Filesystem: TODO hyperlink to nuget

+[^tddbyexample]: This example is loosely based on Kent Beck's book Test Driven Development By Example. based on  TODO add reference to Kent's book

+TODO check whether the currencies are written uppercase in Kent's book